Stuart, Florida Attorneys Help You Develop a Business Succession Plan

 - Buy-sell agreements.
 You can sign a legal contract in advance that arranges the sale of your business interest upon your retirement, disability or death.

 - Grantor retained annuity trusts (GRATs) or unitrusts.
 With an irrevocable trust, you can transfer your assets while still maintaining an income for a set amount of time.

 - Private annuities.
 You also have the option of selling your property in exchange for receiving regular payments, and transferring business ownership to your family or another buyer.

 - Self-cancelling installment notes.
 In this scenario, a buyer pays for the company with regular payments to you, which are cancelled upon your death.

 - Family-limited partnerships.
 In this type of partnership, you can transfer the business to your partner and then gift your business interests to your family over time.

 Our estate planning attorneys can further explain all of your options and help you choose the one that best suits your situation.

 Get high-quality legal assistance with business succession planning in Florida

-To learn more about how we can help you develop a successful business succession plan, contact Kenneth A. Norman, a Business Law Attorney at McCarthy, Summers, Bobko, Wood, Norman, Bass & Melby, P.A. at 772.286.1700 or online.
+To learn more about how we can help you develop a successful business succession plan, contact Kenneth A. Norman, a Business Law Attorney at McCarthy, Summers, Wood, Norman, Melby & Schultz, P.A. at 772.286.1700 or online.
 From our Stuart, Florida office, we represent clients throughout the Treasure Coast.